jsightapi/specification/README.md

 information can be found in the [Quick Tutorial](https://jsight.io/docs/jsight-api-0-3-quick-tutorial) or in the [language specification](./versions/JSight%20API/).
-Here we give examples of the same API described using OpenAPI and JSight API.
+Here we give examples of the same API described using JSight API and Open API.

 <details open><summary>Example 1.
 The simplest</summary>